 TLS transport layer security is a set of protocols, one for the transport layer and another for securing web pages.

 It uses symmetric and asymmetric cryptography to provide performance and security when transmitting data over insecure networks by using these cryptographic protocols.

 Symmetric encryption provides an efficient way of encrypting/decrypting messages with secret keys known by all parties involved; typically 128 bits long (anything less than 80 bits are considered unsafe).

 Yet it has its drawbacks like needing to share these common secrets securely between sender and recipient – this can be difficult if you’re trying to send information through something like a third-party email service or unsecured internet connection on your phone without being able to lock down every possible attack vector at once.

 The advantage of asymmetric cryptography is that it does not require two parties to share a secure channel.
 The process can be as simple as one party sending their public key in an email and the other downloading them onto their device.

-A downside, however, is that larger keys are required for increased security; 1024-bit encryption with 2048 bits preferred but more computationally intensive than the symmetric equivalent strength and makes asymmetric too slow.
+A downside, however, is that larger keys are required for increased security; 1024-bit encryption with 2048 bits is preferred but more computationally intensive than the symmetric equivalent strength and makes asymmetric too slow.

-You want to make sure that the person you’re talking with is who they say they are and know if their connection has been tampered with.
+You want to ensure that the person you’re talking with is who they say they are and know if their connection has been tampered with.
 TLS tackles this by having a client validate ownership of the server’s public key.
 All connections go through an X.509 digital certificate issued by one of many Certificate Authorities (CA) that assert authenticity for them to be considered secure.

 Which is better – SSL or TLS?